AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-users-access-level-does-not-assign-when-reactivating-user.md

 ---
-title: "Users: Access level is not assigned when reactivating user"
+title: 'Users: Access level is not assigned when reactivating user'
-description: "When a user is reactivating a deactivated user, and attempts to assign them an access level in the Reactivate User window, the access level dropdown does not populate as the user types, and the user cannot select an access level.
-If the user types in the access level and saves, that access level is not assigned to the reactivated user."
+description: When a user is reactivating a deactivated user, and attempts to assign them an access level in the Reactivate User window, the access level dropdown does not populate as the user types, and the user cannot select an access level.
+If the user types in the access level and saves, that access level is not assigned to the reactivated user.
 hidefromtoc: yes
+exl-id: 190e77c4-4409-4c24-b32c-9d92401aecd4
 ---
 # Users: Access level is not assigned when reactivating user

 >[!NOTE]